Safeguarding Statement of Intent

 Social Media Guidelines

-If you have any queries about our Safeguarding & Child Protection Policy, please contact our Child Safeguarding Officer.
+If you have any queries about our Safeguarding & Child Protection Policy, please contact our Lead Safeguarding Officer.